GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Introduction

 To overcome these challenges, we propose GeoDiff4D, a geometry-aware diffusion framework for 4D avatar reconstruction (Fig.~\ref{fig:teaser}).
 First, we recognize that expressive yet geometrically consistent expression representations are crucial for guiding the diffusion model to generate vivid and multi-view consistent results.
 To this end, we introduce a pose-free expression encoder that extracts implicit expression latents capable of capturing subtle facial details.
 We enhance its 3D consistency through explicit head-pose control and a cross-view pairing strategy during training, enabling the encoder to maintain geometric coherence across different viewpoints while preserving expressiveness.
 Second, we develop a joint image–normal diffusion model that predicts portrait images together with their corresponding surface normals.
-By modeling their joint distribution, the diffusion model learns to leverage the rich 3D geometric cues encoded in normals—information absent in RGB appearance alone—thereby significantly enhancing its geometric consistency.
+By modeling their joint distribution, the diffusion model learns to leverage the rich 3D geometric cues encoded in normals—information absent in RGB appearance alone—thereby significantly enhancing geometric consistency.
 Finally, we optimize the avatar model using the generated images, normals, and expression latents together, effectively transferring the geometric priors from the diffusion model to enable high-quality 4D reconstruction.

-Our contributions can be summarized as follows: \begin{itemize} \item We present the first video generation model that jointly synthesizes portrait frames and surface normals for 4D avatar reconstruction. \item We propose a pose-free expression encoder that simultaneously captures expressive facial dynamics and ensures robust view consistency. \item We propose a head avatar model that effectively leverages the priors generated by the diffusion model to optimize 3D Gaussian Splatting. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We present the first video generation model that jointly synthesizes portrait frames and surface normals, enabling the diffusion model to learn 3D-aware priors rather than purely 2D appearance statistics. \item We propose a pose-free expression encoder trained with cross-view pairing that captures expressive facial dynamics while ensuring robust view consistency. \item We propose a head avatar model that leverages the generated images, normals, and expression latents to jointly optimize 3D Gaussian Splatting. \end{itemize}